nhatphan244/Kalliope/README.md

 # Kalliope

 ## Project Description
 This project involves developing an innovative application designed to enhance the research process by providing valuable insights and recommendations based on academic papers.
-The tool aims to streamline literature discovery and application, helping users efficiently navigate the vast landscape of research.
+The tool aims to streamline literature discovery and application, helping users efficiently navigate the vast research landscape.

 Potential Features:
 - Research Paper Synopsis (NLP)